cunhapaulo/marpstyle/examples/example-weber.md

 ---
-title       : Example Slides for Theme Orwell author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Einstein, Bern marp        : true paginate    : true theme       : orwell
+title       : Example Slides for Theme Max Weber author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Einstein, Bern marp        : true paginate    : true theme       : weber

 ---

 <style>
    .cite-author {
       text-align        : right;
    }